 Finally, make sure you remind the terminated employee that they must return all company equipment before their last day.
 This might include ID cards, cell phones, vehicles and any electronic devices.

 It’s also important to make sure you provide your contact information.
 That way, the employee can get in touch if they have any concerns about their dismissal.
 Also, make sure you request contact information for the terminated employee.
-That way you are covered in case you need to send them a final severance check, tax documentation, or similar correspondence by mail.
+That way, you cover yourself in case you need to send them a final severance check, tax documentation, or similar correspondence by mail.

 Let’s finish by looking at a couple of sample templates.
 These templates are for the two most common types of dismissal: termination with cause and without.